-The LM25019 device contains a dual-level UVLO circuit.
-A summary of threshold voltages and operational states is provided in the Section 7.4.
-When the UVLO pin voltage is below 0.66 V, the controller is in a low-current shutdown mode.
+The LM5019 contains a dual-level Undervoltage Lockout (UVLO) circuit.
+When the UVLO pin voltage is below 0.66 V, the controller is in a low current shutdown mode.
 When the UVLO pin voltage is greater than 0.66 V but less than 1.225 V, the controller is in standby mode.
 In standby mode, the $V{CC}$ bias regulator is active while the regulator output is disabled.
 When the $V{CC}$ pin exceeds the $V{CC}$ undervoltage threshold and the UVLO pin voltage is greater than 1.225 V, normal operation begins.
 An external set-point voltage divider from $V{IN}$ to GND can be used to set the minimum operating voltage of the regulator.